ai/nanoevents/README.md

 ### Mixing to Object

-Because main Nano Events API has only 2 methods, you could just create proxy methods in your class:
+Because Nano Events API has only just 2 methods, you could just create proxy methods in your class.

 ```js
 class Ticker {